Housing

 This right also applies to parents of a minor child who is a victim of family violence.

-This right does not apply if the landlord lives in the building, and there are only 1 or 2 apartments. ,
+This right does not apply if the landlord lives in the building, and there are only 1 or 2 apartments, or if you are renting a room.

 What if I think I was discriminated against?

-If a landlord breaks the law, you can sue for damages.
-That means the landlord must pay for your losses.
-If you win, you can also ask the landlord to pay your lawyer’s fees.
+You can sue the person or business who broke the law for damages in civil court.
+That means they must pay for your losses.
+If you win, you can also ask them to pay your lawyer’s fees.
+Instead of court, you may file a complaint with the Division of Human Rights.

-You must prove the landlord refused to rent to you because you are a victim of domestic violence and for no other reason.
+You must prove the landlord refused to rent to you because you or the owner refused to sell to you because you are a victim of domestic violence and for no other reason.

 Right to End Your Lease Early